 Parliamentary legislation may be necessary in some countries and policy adjustments in others to set up a comprehensive national fire management body.
 Such a body may be affiliated to the traditional ministerial departments of forestry, agriculture, national security and other government departments or instituted as an independent agency.
-Meanwhile, wildfire stakeholders i.e. concerned government departments and specialized agencies, municipal authorities, representatives of fireprone communities, development partners, civil society organizations, the private sector and concerned centres of excellence, may have to coordinate efforts at all levels by apportioning individual and collective roles and responsibilities in wildfire management.
+Meanwhile, wildfire stakeholders i.e. concerned government departments and specialized agencies, municipal authorities, representatives of fire-prone communities, development partners, civil society organizations, the private sector and concerned centres of excellence, may have to coordinate efforts at all levels by apportioning individual and collective roles and responsibilities in wildfire management.

-Bibliographical sources :
+Bibliographical sources:

-- Heikkilä, T. V., Grönqvist, R., & Jurvelius, M. (2007).
+- FAO.
+(2015).
+Global forest resources assessment.
+2015. / FAO.
+(2010).
+Forestry Studies no 163. - Heikkilä, T. V., Grönqvist, R., & Jurvelius, M. (2007).
 Wildland fire management.
 Handbook for trainers. - Dellasala & Hansen eds.
 (2015).
 The Ecological Importance of Mixed-Severity Fire: Nature's Phoenix